sam-ludlow/mame-ao/README.md

 - perform option 1 OR 2 below
 - click image to start machine

-TIP: Run command `.upany` after initial setup, this will stop the Microsoft Defender notice.

-NOTE: First time it has to extract MAME's data, this will take a moment, next time it will start quickly, although version bumps in MAME or MAME-AO will trigger another data initialization.
+NOTE: First time it has to extract MAME's data, this will take a moment, next time it will start quickly, version bumps in MAME or MAME-AO will trigger further data initializations.

+## Virus Detected
+This software can be falsely reported as malicious software.

+You only have my word that it is Kosher.
+The release ZIPs available here are manually built by me.
+I hope to implement GitHub builds soon so you at least know the downloads match the source code.

+Your Web browser, Windows, and other security software may attempt to block downloading and running MAME-AO & DOME-BT, check the pop-ups carefully there will be an option somewhere to allow.

+The command `.upany` after initial setup may help with Microsoft Defender notices.

 ## Enter your Archive.org credentials (Option 1)
 If you intend on using BitTorrent you can skip this step, press `ENTER` twice.
 You can enter your credentials later with the command `.creds`.